Working with a Physiotherapy Assistant at The Orthopaedic Therapy Clinic

 Your appointments will be billed as physiotherapy.
 This can be provided when there are defined therapeutic goals.
 Your program and progress must be overseen by your physiotherapist or another physiotherapist at the clinic.
-Your bills will reflect both your physiotherapist and the PTA’s name.

 At the OTC we require a physiotherapist to be onsite at the clinic during your appointment.
 The reception staff will help ensure this requirement is met.
 This allows for a physiotherapist to be consulted if some aspect of your condition or treatment requires immediate review.

 • create a treatment plan based on your particular needs and goals.

 • communicate the treatment plan to the PTA (verbally or through the chart)

 • ensure ongoing communication throughout your course of treatment

 • provide parameters on frequency and length of appointments

 • determine when a review is necessary with your physiotherapist.
 At the OTC we require a review with the physiotherapist at a minimum of 3 month intervals.

 - Changing treatment beyond your physiotherapy treatment plan, including modalities & exercises